Packet Capture Overview

 The dashboard provides users with multiple options when it comes to selecting which packets to capture and on which interface.
 You can also select how to view the capture to review the data.

-View Output in Web Browser
+View Output in a Web Browser

-If you select to "View output below", it display basic data about the ingress/egress packets on the selected interface.
-If more detail is needed another output type should be selected.
+If you select View output below from the Output dropdown, it will display basic data about the ingress/egress packets on the selected interface.
+If more detail is needed, another Output option should be selected.

-When the option Output > View output below is chosen, the Verbosity option is used to determine how much detail should be output in the view below.
+When the Output > View output below option is chosen, the Verbosity option is used to determine how much detail should be output in the view below.
 These options correspond to the following flags in tcpdump.

 Low -> (No flag)